shahzada-shah/employee-polls/README.md

 ## Overview

 The Employee Polls App facilitates an environment where employees can voice their opinions on various topics through polls.
-Users can cast their votes, see collective results, and even create new polls on topics they find relevant.
+Users can cast their votes, see collective results, and even create new polls on topics.

 ## Tech Stack